SidIzG/DataScience/README.md

 # 1. Gender Classifier

 In this project, I predicted the genders of people based on their height and weight using machine learning.
+I used the sklearn library for machine learning.
 I provided my machine learning model a data set with contained the height and weight of a person and their corressponding gender.
 The model is trained on that data and so I am able to predict a person's gender based on their height and weight.

 # 2. Twitter Sentiment Analysis: